jackyaz/YazFi/README.md

 End of DHCP pool (3-254)

 #### wl01_DHCPLEASE
 DHCP Lease Time: 120 to 7776000 seconds (2 minutes to 90 days).
-Values can be entered in seconds (e.g. 86400s), or minutes (e.g. 1440m), or hours (e.g. 24h), or days (e.g. 2d), or weeks (e.g. 2w).
-A single '0' or 'I' indicates an "infinite" lease time value.
+Values can be entered in seconds (e.g. 86400s), minutes (e.g. 1440m), hours (e.g. 24h), days (e.g. 2d), or weeks (e.g. 2w).
+A single digit ZERO '0' or an upper-case letter 'I' indicates that an "infinite" lease time value will be applied.

 #### wl01_DNS1
 IP address for primary DNS resolver